Skip to content

 One feature to build: [Feature that directly accelerates job progress]

-- Product Strategy Brief with market research, personas, and competitor insights
+Product Strategy Brief — Market research, JTBD-informed personas, and competitor analysis based on which jobs they serve

-- Builder handoff kits that push to Loveable, Bolt, or V0 plus prompt bundles for Cursor, Claude Code, or Codex
+Builder Handoff — Push to Lovable, Bolt, or V0; prompt bundles for Cursor, Claude Code, or Codex

 Frequently Asked Questions